O.C. and Stiggs: Production

 Peter Newman, one of the producers of the film, got interested when he was shown the October '82 issue of National Lampoon (Mann and Carroll had shown up in his office), which he felt was provocative, and his producing partner also agreed, which help get a deal started.
 The original director in mind after this came together was Mike Nichols, who evidently wanted Eddie Murphy for one of the two leads.
 However, the many commitments Nichols had on Broadway and abroad did not lead to him making the film.
 When Newman was socializing with Robert Altman, who had made Come Back to the 5 and Dime, Jimmy Dean, Jimmy Dean (1982) with him, Altman one day decided to direct it.
 MGM, not wanting Paramount Pictures to do the film (as they had shown initial interest first), green-lighted it in hopes of having a youth hit, complete with having Mann and Carroll's script kept untouched.
-The film was shot in Phoenix, Arizona in the later summer of 1983, with Altman trying to keep attention away from executives along with the writers (who Altman banned from the set), where at one point he berated Newman for speaking to a studio executive, as Altman described them as "the enemy".
-The production proved a wild affair, filled with an open bar at a hotel chosen by Altman because of its proximity to a racetrack for gambling (with Altman betting with crew members), which he did often; watching dailies of what was shot each day went hand-in-hand with pot-smoking and cocaine use for the production.
+The film was shot in Phoenix, Arizona, in the later summer of 1983, with Altman trying to keep attention away from executives along with the writers (who Altman banned from the set), where at one point he berated Newman for speaking to a studio executive, as Altman described them as "the enemy".
+The production proved a wild affair, including an open bar at a hotel chosen by Altman because of its proximity to a racetrack for gambling (with Altman betting with crew members), which he did often; watching dailies of what was shot each day went hand-in-hand with pot-smoking and cocaine use for the production.

-Perhaps not surprisingly, Mann detested the final product (which had test screenings in 1984 that MGM also hated), stating "Altman’s movie is not an adaptation of my work.
+Perhaps not surprisingly, Mann detested the final product (which had test screenings in 1984 that MGM also hated), stating "Altman's movie is not an adaptation of my work.
 The screenplay I wrote with Tod Carroll was not shot.
 Carroll took his name off because it was not his work.
 I chose to leave my name on, on the chance it might do me some good.
 It did not.
-I consider Altman’s film of little interest and believe that the chatter of an ordinary street corner schizo is of equal weight and consequence."
+I consider Altman's film of little interest and believe that the chatter of an ordinary street corner schizo is of equal weight and consequence."
 Years went by before it was screened at Film Forum from March 18 to March 24 of 1988 that led to a scattered limited release.